 Drawing parallels with self-defense classes, King says that ethical hacking is legal and helps defend and not attack the systems.

 While the phases discussed in the webinar are from the perspective of a hacker, King explains that these are the same phases used by a white hat hacker to test an organization’s network.
 To put it simply, an attacker uses this approach to breach the network, while the ethical hacker uses it to protect it.

-- Reconnaissance: Reconnaissance, also known as the preparatory phase, is where the hacker gathers information about a target before launching an attack and is completed in phases prior to exploiting system vulnerabilities.
+Reconnaissance, also known as the preparatory phase, is where the hacker gathers information about a target before launching an attack and is completed in phases prior to exploiting system vulnerabilities.
 One of the first phases of Reconnaissance is dumpster diving.
-It is during this phase that the hacker finds valuable information such as old passwords, names of important employees (such as the head of the network department) and performs an active reconnaissance to know how the organization functions.
+It is during this phase that the hacker finds valuable information such as old passwords, names of important employees (such as the head of the network department), and performs an active reconnaissance to know how the organization functions.
 As a next step, the hacker completes a process called footprinting to collect data on the security posture, reduces the focus area such as finding out specific IP addresses, identifies vulnerabilities within the target system, and finally draws a network map to know exactly how the network infrastructure works to break into it easily.
-Footprinting provides important information such as the domain name, TCP and UDP services, system names and passwords.
-There are also other ways to do footprinting, including impersonating a website by mirroring it, using search engines to find information about the organization and even using information of current employees for impersonation.
+Footprinting provides important information such as the domain name, TCP and UDP services, system names, and passwords.
+There are also other ways to do footprinting, including impersonating a website by mirroring it, using search engines to find information about the organization, and even using the information of current employees for impersonation.

-- Gain Access: The hacker gains access to the system, applications, and network, and escalates their user privileges to control the systems connected to it.
+The hacker gains access to the system, applications, and network, and escalates their user privileges to control the systems connected to it.

-- Maintain Access: Here, the hacker secures access to the organization’s Rootkits and Trojans and uses it to launch additional attacks on the network.
+Here, the hacker secures access to the organization’s Rootkits and Trojans and uses it to launch additional attacks on the network.

 What is The Future of Ethical Hacking?